Concepts

 #Cache

-The cache/ directory under ~/.config/gitcrawl/ holds:
+The platform default cache directory holds: